 What is Scottish income tax?

-This section tells you about the Scottish rate of income tax (SRIT).
-Scottish taxpayers pay the SRIT from 6 April 2016 onwards.
+This section tells you about Scottish income tax.
+Scottish taxpayers pay Scottish income tax and have done so since 6 April 2017.

-It is a power that the Scottish Parliament has to affect the amount of income tax that Scottish taxpayers pay.
-To do this, the Scottish Parliament can set a single Scottish rate (of income tax), which determines the overall rates of income tax payable by Scottish taxpayers on certain types of income.
+The Scottish Parliament has the power to affect the amount of income tax that Scottish taxpayers pay.
+To do this, the Scottish Parliament can set Scottish rates and bands (of income tax), which determine the rates of income tax payable by Scottish taxpayers on certain types of income.

-HMRC administer and collect the SRIT, using the Pay As You Earn (PAYE) and self assessment systems.
-This means that if you disagree with a decision concerning the SRIT, you must follow the HMRC appeal process.
+HMRC administer and collect Scottish income tax, using the Pay As You Earn (PAYE) and Self Assessment systems.
+This means that if you disagree with a decision concerning Scottish income tax, you must follow the HMRC appeal process.
 In addition, if you are unhappy with the service provided, you must follow HMRC’s complaints process.

-Broadly, the SRIT is payable by “Scottish taxpayers”, on their non-savings and non-dividend income.
+Broadly, Scottish income tax is payable by “Scottish taxpayers”, on their non-savings and non-dividend income.
 This section explores these points in more detail: